 General Anesthesia involves sedative medications that are administered intravenously into a vein and/or through a breathing tube that is inserted through the nose or the mouth .
 This type of anesthesia is intended for patients to be fully asleep, unconscious, and to have their breathing supported via use of an endotracheal tube and anesthesia machine/ventilator.
 General Anesthesia requires an empty stomach.
 Patients receiving this type of anesthesia will be instructed as to how many hours prior to their surgical procedure they should stop eating or drinking.
 In addition to this, patients receiving general anesthesia will need to have an escort present in the office for the appointment and to be able to drive them home when the appointment is completed.

 The Trusted Oral Surgeons in Lake Nona, FL

 Our Lake Nona oral surgeons are experts in the diagnosis and management of various conditions of the face, mouth, jaws, and teeth.
-This expertise spans the full spectrum of their respective specialties in oral and maxillofacial surgery, prosthodontics, and oral pathology.
+This expertise spans the full spectrum of their respective specialties in oral and maxillofacial surgery.

 Schedule Your Consultation With Us Today

 Please contact our office today at 407-553-2894 to schedule your appointment with one of our Lake Nona oral surgeons.